 The spinner dolphin is famous for its beautiful acrobatic displays in which it spins along a longitudinal axis as it jumps into the air.
 In Hawaiian waters, spinner dolphins top the list of the most populous delphinid species.

-The small-sized dolphins (129–235 cm long) are usually found along the leeward coasts of all the major islands in the state.
-Some studies have also reported to see them around several of the atolls of the main island chain.
+The small-sized dolphins (129–235 cm long) are usually found along the leeward coasts of all the state’s major islands.
+Some studies have also reported seeing them around several of the atolls of the main island chain.

 These dolphins get their food from the nutrient-rich mesopelagic community.
 These are known to seek out shallow coves daily to rest and hide from predation.

 The major recognizable factor of the striped dolphins is their stripes.
-A dark grey or blue stripe runs from the whale’s beak, over the eye and downwards across its side to the underpart of the body.
+A dark grey or blue stripe runs from the whale’s beak, over the eye, and downwards across its side to the body’s underpart.

-They live in the waters off Hawaii and other parts of the United States such as the west coast, the northwestern Atlantic, and in the Gulf of Mexico.
-These mammals, however, are not found in the boreal waters and colder region of Alaska.
+They live in the waters off Hawaii and other parts of the United States, such as the west coast, the northwestern Atlantic, and in the Gulf of Mexico.
+These mammals, however, are not found in the boreal waters and colder regions of Alaska.

 The Blue Whale is one of the most rarely seen large whales off Hawaii.
 However, history has it that the whales have been sighted severally during winter.

 A typical blue whale has a long and slender body that can be of shades of bluish-grey dorsally, which becomes lighter ventrally.
 There are lots of myths and legends about the blue whale, some of which are true.